Spinach and Artichoke Sweet Potato Skins

 - pinch of red pepper flakes (or more to taste)

 - ¼ cup freshly grated parmesan cheese

-- Preheat the broiler.
-Scoop some the filling into each of the skins - so it’s slightly heaping.
+- Scoop some the filling into each of the skins - so it’s slightly heaping.
 In a small bowl, mix together the panko and parmesan.
 Top each potato skin with a little of the mixture.

 - Broil for about 3 to 5 minutes, until the topping is lightly toasted (watch closely so it doesn’t burn!).

 *I used about ½ of a 14 ounce can of artichoke hearts to get this amount.
 Drain and then chop!

 Amount Per Serving: Calories: 224 Total Fat: 9g Saturated Fat: 5g Trans Fat: 0g Unsaturated Fat: 3g Cholesterol: 25mg Sodium: 564mg Carbohydrates: 29g Fiber: 5g Sugar: 7g Protein: 9g